fsabrilb/Generalized_Shannon_Index/README.md

 |      output_files     | df_hurst_tts_optimal_stock_index_20230608.csv | df_hurst_tts_optimal |
 | output_files/20230701 |           df_hurst_tts_20230701.xlsx          |   df_hurst_tts_fbm   |

-The ´´´Dataset type´´´ column indicates the type of table that is available since some of these schemes are repeated between the different data sets considered (stock indices and currencies).
+The ```Dataset type``` column indicates the type of table that is available since some of these schemes are repeated between the different data sets considered (stock indices and currencies).
 Thus, the types of data sets available are:

-*   ´´´df_fts´´´: Corresponds to the data set of multiple financial time series (*fts*) data processed and hosted as processed data.
+*   ```df_fts```: Corresponds to the data set of multiple financial time series (*fts*) data processed and hosted as processed data.

     | **Variable** | **Type** | **Allowed values** | **Description** |
     |:---:|:---:|:---:|:---:|